 TAGGED AS: , ,

-The 100 Best Free Movies on YouTube (May 2024)
+The 100 Best Free Movies on YouTube (FEBRUARY 2025)

 Did you know there’s an official channel for free movies on YouTube?
-Take one hop over and you’re immediately inside a gallery featuring hundreds ad-supported free movies!
+Take one hop over and you’re immediately inside a gallery featuring hundreds of ad-supported free movies!
 But which to watch?
 Using Rotten Tomatoes and our classic Tomatometer as a guide, we present the 100 best free movies on YouTube!

 To create the YouTub-ular list (radical, even), we’ve taken their latest updated selection of Certified Fresh movies (movies with high critical praise), Fresh movies, and Rotten movies with over 60% Audience Scores.
 Check out the official YouTube page, and with our guide to the best free movies on YouTube, have a classic movie night without reaching for the credit card or answering account recovery questions like the the color of the street you got your fistfight in or your third dog’s maiden name.